 THE GETTY CENTER - Free admission;

-parking is $15 beginning July 1, but free after 5 p.m.
+parking is $15, but free after 5 p.m.
 The museum does not require parking reservations.
 Off

 the 405 Freeway at Getty Center Drive.
-Variety of art-related and storytelling activities for children and families, free programs, lectures and movies, and more.
+There are a variety of art-related and storytelling activities for children and families, free programs, lectures and movies, and more.
 See the museum's calendar for

 HUNTINGTON LIBRARY, ART COLLECTIONS AND BOTANICAL GARDENS - Free admission the first Thursday of every month.
 Tickets are

 required and reservations become available on the first date of the month prior to the visit (i.e. reservations for the first Thursday in August become available

 starting July 1).
 Reservations for free days fill up quickly.
 Also, check monthly schedules for free lectures and other

 THE IRVINE MUSEUM OF ART - The Irvine